herrera-ignacio/cybersecurity-handbook/certs/security+/3/README.md

 6. Summarize secure application development and deployment concepts.
 7. Summarize cloud and virtualization concepts.
 8. Explain how resiliency and automation strategies reduce risk.
+9. Explain the importance of physical security controls.

 --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- ---